falansari/project-01-bankingwithjava/README.md

   - Password: Ring627 (same as above)
   - Checking account ID: 100005
   - Savings account ID: 100006 (this is the account with the dataset)
-- Extra Customer Account without any bank accounts yet (or you can just create one to test feature):
+- Customer Account without any bank accounts yet (or you can just create one to test feature):
+  - User ID: 15654667
+  - Password: 15654667 (default password on creation)
+- Customer Account with newly created bank accounts no transactions:
-  - User ID: 66666666
+  - User ID: 88888888
-  - Password: Forgot it.... can reset with banker :D
+  - Password: 88888888 (default password on creation)
 - Extra Banker Account without any bank accounts yet (or you can just create one to test feature):
   - User ID: 11111111
-  - Password: Forgot it.... can reset with banker :D
+  - Password: 11111111 (default password on creation)